My-projects-Files/Mark-2-Cyber-security/frameworks-controls/README.md

 EX: If an organisation has all its employees to complete a training as part of complicane.
 As an analyst we may use a tool to auto assign and track which employees completed the tasks.

+### Three Common Type of Controls:

+- **Encryption** : The Process of Converting data from a  readable format to an encoded format. it is used to ensure confidentiality of sensitive data, such as customers account information (or) social security number.
+- **Authentication** : It is the process of verifying, who someone (or) something is.
+A real-world example of authenthication is logging into a website with your username & Password.
+  EX: MFA, Fingerprint, biometric
+- **Authorization** : The Concept of granting access to specific resources within a system.

 **Asset**: An item perceived as having value to an organisation.

 ## CIA Triad - The Foundation of Information Security